przewalskiis-horse

 Introduction

-Hustai National Park is located about 95 km from the capital city of Ulaanbaatar to the west.
-The HNP extends through the Khentii Mountains and includes the western edge of the Mongolian steppe at the boundaries of Altanbulag, Argalant and Bayankhangai Soums of Tov province.
+Hustai National Park is located 95 km west of Ulaanbaatar, extending through the Khentii Mountains and the western edge of the Mongolian steppe, covering parts of Altanbulag, Argalant, and Bayankhangai Soums in Töv Province.

 Trip Details